victories/cyberpanel-borg/README.md

+# CyberPanel Borg Backup
+This is a series of bash scripts that allow for a customized borg backup of the databases, domains and emails that are managed by the [CyberPanel](https://cyberpanel.net/) open-source web hosting panel.

 # Motivation - What does this project try to solve
 I liked cyberpanel and I wanted to have more control over the backup / restore procedure.
 This project offers basic features that I was missing from the cyberpanel backup implementation and they are really important for me!